 How to Correct

-• Make sure the pot has adequate drainage holes.
+- Make sure the pot has enough drainage holes.

-• Think about repotting the orchid into fresh, well-draining medium if root rot is present.
+- Think about repotting the orchid into fresh medium that drains well if you find root rot.

 3. Underwatering